drbean/edit/tsailin/pasteur_perspective.md

 **2.2 Pasteurian orientation: Combining Pasteur's quadrant and organizational ambidexterity**

-In creating entrepreneurial universities, coordinating the conflicts in an organizational setting between academic and industrial logics are critical work.
-Stokes (1997) proposed the framework of Pasteur's quadrant to transform the spectrum of the strategic direction of scientific research into a quadrant model.
-Stokes (1997) folded the two ends of the line model into two axes of the quadrant model.
-One is knowledge creation, which means enhancing the understanding of the knowledge frontier of human beings.
-Another one is knowledge utilization, which means resolving specific technical or social problems and realizing the market potential of innovation (Figure 1).
+In creating entrepreneurial universities, coordinating the conflict in an organizational setting between the academic and industrial logics is critical work.
+Stokes (1997) proposed a framework that helps here, transforming the straight-line spectrum along which the strategic direction of scientific research ranges into a two-dimensional quadrant model.
+Stokes (1997) folded the two ends of the line model into the two orthogonal axes of a quadrant model.
+One axis is knowledge creation, which means enhancing our understanding of the world and pushing back the frontiers of knowledge.
+The other one is knowledge utilization, which means resolving specific technical or social problems and realizing the market potential of innovation (Figure 1).